 When a death is referred, it is up to the coroner to decide whether or not it should be investigated further.
 It is very important that the coroner is given all of the facts relevant to this decision.
 The doctor should discuss the case with the coroner before issuing an MCCD if at all uncertain whether he or she should certify the death.
 This allows the coroner to make enquiries and decide whether or not any further investigation is needed, before the family tries to register the death.
 The coroner may decide that the death can be registered from the doctor's MCCD.
-For example, 75% of deaths with fractured neck of femur mentioned on the certificate are registered from the original MCCD following referral to the coroner, while only about 15% go to inquest, and 10% are registered after a coroner's autopsy.
-Omitting to mention on the certificate conditions or events that contributed to the death in order to avoid referral to the coroner is unacceptable.
+For example, around 60% of deaths with fractured neck of femur mentioned on the certificate are registered from the original MCCD following referral to the coroner (2016 figures).
+Omitting to mention on the certificate conditions or events that contributed to the death in order to avoid referral to the coroner is unacceptable and a breach of the doctor's legal obligations.
 If these come to light when the family registers the death, the registrar will be obliged to refer it to the coroner.
 If the fact emerges after the death is registered, an inquest may still be held.